Orange-OpenSource/floss-toolbox/README.md

 *You must deal with platforms and APIs policies and fullfil them.*

 *This is software is distributed on "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.*

+*Such caveats are about versions of components (not checked) and version names (not sure they are related to the good components)*

 ## Prerequisites